US dollar climbs against dinar in Baghdad and Erbil markets - Shafaq News

 US dollar climbs against dinar in Baghdad and Erbil markets

-Shafaq News/ On Sunday, the exchange rates оf the US dollar against the Iraqi dinar climbed іn Baghdad and Erbil markets.

-According tо Shafaq News Agency correspondent, the dollar's rates edged higher with the closure оf the central Kifah and Al-Harithiya stock exchanges іn Baghdad, settling at 148,700 dinars for every 100 dollars—300 dinars above the morning rates.
+According to Shafaq News Agency correspondent, the dollar's rates edged higher with the opening оf the central Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 148,750 dinars for every 100 dollars—350 dinars above yesterday's rates.

-Our correspondent noted the prices at currency exchange stores іn Baghdad, with the selling rate at 149,750 dinars for every 100 dollars, while the buying rate was 147,750 dinars.
+Our correspondent noted selling prices at currency exchange stores in Baghdad, with the selling rate at 149,750 dinars for every 100 dollars, while the buying rate was 147,750 dinars.